 The journey finishes amidst the marvellous city of Khiva, an ancient walled city.
 This is an open-air museum, more intact than either Samarkand or Bukhara.
 It is a maze of mosques, palaces, religious schools and homes, most of them enclosed within an area less than one mile square.
 Return to Tashkent for the direct flight back to London.

-The journey through Uzbekistan and Turkmenistan is open the alumni of Oxford and Cambridge Universities and their family and friends.
+The journey is open the alumni of Oxford and Cambridge Universities and their family and friends.
 Please note that Distant Horizons has sole responsibility for the operation of this tour.
 The participating University has no direct control over the operation of any tours.

 Maximum Party Size: 20